 During the past two years, substantially all of our revenue was from our collaboration partner, Merck.
-We will require substantial additional capital to achieve our development and commercialization goals for NGM282, for any Merck licensed programs that we opt to co-develop and for any programs that Merck does not opt to develop and that we choose to develop, such as NGM386 and/or NGM395, for which Merck has given us notice of its intent to terminate the license and that we are considering whether to advance pending study results.
+We will require substantial additional capital to achieve our development and commercialization goals for NGM282, for any Merck licensed programs that we opt to co-develop and for any programs that Merck does not opt to develop and that we choose to develop.
 Under the Merck collaboration, Merck provides us with reimbursement for research and development activities of at least \$50 million per year, plus additional amounts up to agreed upon annual caps, if certain conditions are met; however, we may require additional funding to advance our research and development affairs on our planned timeline, or at all.
 If our Merck collaboration were to be terminated, or if the annual cap under the Merck collaboration is insufficient, we could require significant additional capital in order to proceed with development and commercialization of our product candidates, or we may require additional partnering in order to help fund such development and commercialization.
-Merck has exercised its option to extend the research and early development program through March 17, 2022 and has the right to extend it again through March 17, 2024.
+The research and early development program has an initial term of five years, through March 17, 2020, and Merck has the right to extend this period through March 17, 2022 and thereafter to extend it again through March 17, 2024.
 If adequate funds or partners are not available to us on a timely basis, on favorable terms or at all, we may be required to delay, limit, reduce or terminate our research and development efforts or other operations.
 See "Business-Our Collaboration with Merck."